pln-dna/pln-dna.github.io/docs/pln.md

  There are two untested groups from Ireland with some known genealogy:

   * PELIN - Co.
 Kildare / Co.
-Offaly
+Offaly (Y-111 STR completed - confirmed members of the Pelan/Paling group)
   * PALLIN - Co.
 Carlow / Co.
 Kildare (proximate to the above)

  There are North Americans with Irish origins with surnames like: